passageidentity/passage-flex-ios/README.md

 ### In passage-flex-ios

-Use passage-swift to implement Passkey Flex in your Swift application to add native passkey authentication in your own authentication flows.
+Use passage-flex-ios to implement Passkey Flex in your iOS application to add native passkey authentication in your own authentication flows.

 | Product                                                                                                                                  | Compatible                                                                                                            |
 | ---------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- |